BuiTTm/SystemeGestionArticleJournal/README.md

 motdepasse123
 ```

-The project will be accessible at http://localhost:8000.
+The project is now accessible at http://localhost:8000.

+The admin panel is accessible at http://localhost:8000/admin.

 ## Contributing